math-queiroz/RustyParrot/README.md

    git clone https://github.com/math-queiroz/rusty-parrot.git
    ```

+3. **Environment**: Rename the `.env.template` file to `.env`

-3. **Dependencies**: Install the required project dependencies by running:
+4. **Dependencies**: Install the required project dependencies by running:

    ```
    cargo build --release
    ```

-4. **Bot Token**: If you haven't done so, head on to the [Discord Developer Portal](https://discord.com/developers/applications) to create an application and retrieve a bot token.
+5. **Bot Token**: If you haven't done so, head on to the [Discord Developer Portal](https://discord.com/developers/applications) to create an application and retrieve a bot token.
 Then add it to a `.env` file in your project's root directory.
 Make sure the file follow the correct naming and key pair format, e.g.:

    ```
    DISCORD_TOKEN=YOUR_BOT_TOKEN_HERE
    ```

-5. **(Optional) Testing Guild**: Set a testing guild id in `.env` file for instantly testing changes in slash command interactions.
+6. **(Optional) Testing Guild**: Set a testing guild id in `.env` file for instantly testing changes in slash command interactions.

    ```
    TEST_GUILD_ID=YOUR_TESTING_GUILD_ID_HERE
    ```

-6. **Bot Invite Link**: Generate an invite link for your bot by going to the OAuth2 section in the Discord Developer Portal.
+7. **Bot Invite Link**: Generate an invite link for your bot by going to the OAuth2 section in the Discord Developer Portal.
 Make sure to select the `bot` and `applications.commands` scopes and the permissions your bot needs.

-7. **Run the Bot**: Run it with the following command:
+8. **Run the Bot**: Run it with the following command:

    ```
    cargo run --release